gardener/gardener/docs/usage/shoot_versions.md

 Due to its short early age, there is a higher probability of undiscovered issues and is therefore not yet recommended for production usage.
 A Shoot does not update (neither `auto-update` or `force-update`) to  a `preview` version during the maintenance time.
 Also `preview` versions are not considered for the defaulting to the highest available version when deliberately omitting the patch version during Shoot creation.
-Typically, after a fresh release of a new Kubernetes (e.g. v1.23.0) or Machine image version (e.g. coreos-2023.5), the operator tags it as `preview` until he has gained sufficient experience and regards this version to be reliable.
+Typically, after a fresh release of a new Kubernetes (e.g. v1.25.0) or Machine image version (e.g. suse-chost 15.4.20220818), the operator tags it as `preview` until he has gained sufficient experience and regards this version to be reliable.
 After the operator gained sufficient trust, the version can be manually promoted to `supported`.

 - **supported:** A `supported` version is the recommended version for new and existing Shoot clusters.
 New Shoot clusters should use and existing clusters should update to this version.
 Typically for Kubernetes versions, the latest Kubernetes patch versions of the actual (if not still in `preview`) and the last 3 minor Kubernetes versions are maintained by the community.
-An operator could define these versions as being `supported` (e.g. v1.22.1, v1.21.4, v1.20.9 and v1.19.12).
+An operator could define these versions as being `supported` (e.g. v1.24.6, v1.23.12 and v1.22.15).

 - **deprecated:** A `deprecated` version is a version that approaches the end of its lifecycle and can contain issues which are probably resolved in a supported version.
 New Shoots should not use this version any more.